jhaynie/http2push/README.md

 ## HTTP2 Push

-This server will read HTML resources and parse them for `<link rel="push" href="...">` elements.
+This server will read HTML resources and parse them for `<link rel="push" href="...">` or `<link rel="prefetch" href="...">` elements.
 Any element found in the HTML page will be pushed using HTTP2 Push to the client (if the client accepts HTTP2 Push).
 The can dramatically speed up page loading and rendering in the browser.

 ## Backend